 Once you have mastered these skills, you should learn how to do the following:

 The steep slopes of mountainous terrain can tire you out or injure your joints, so be extra vigilant about taking breaks.
-To make it easier to follow uphill trails, walk in a zigzag path; this pattern will increase the distance you travel but it will be less steep.
+To make it easier to follow uphill trails, walk in a zigzag path; this pattern will increase the distance you travel, but it will be less steep.
 When descending, maintain a bend in your knees to protect your joints.
 If you are climbing a tall mountain, take your time so that you can acclimate to higher altitudes without getting sick.

-It can be taxing to travel in snowy conditions and you don't know for sure what you are stepping on; the snow may be hiding a patch of ice, a hole, or water.
-You can use a pole or stick to test ice and snow conditions before stepping.
+It can be taxing to travel in snowy conditions, and you don't know for sure what you are stepping on; the snow may be hiding a patch of ice, a hole, or water.
+You can use a pole or stick to test ice and snow before stepping.
 Avoid walking on frozen bodies of water unless you know the ice thickness.
 If you have snowshoes or skis, use them to help prevent your feet from sinking into the snow.

 Deserts are typically hot and dry, with potentially cold nights, so be prepared by bringing appropriate clothing and extra water.
 Avoid traveling during the hottest part of the day and stick to areas of shade if possible.
 Due to the lack of visual features, paths in a desert may appear shorter than they actually are.
 If you are carrying electronic devices, be sure to protect them from extreme heat and direct sunlight.

-Jungles feature dense vegetation, high humidity, and precipitation.
+Jungles feature dense vegetation, high humidity, and frequent precipitation.
 Move with the vegetation rather than against it to conserve energy, and focus on distant landmarks rather than nearby objects to maintain your direction.
-The dense canopy makes it harder for search parties to find you and GPS devices may not be reliable.
+The dense canopy makes it harder for search parties to find you, and GPS devices may not be reliable.
 Always wear protective clothing to avoid insect bites and stings, and treat any wounds or scratches promptly to prevent infection.

 When crossing rivers or streams, search for the narrowest section or areas where the water splits into multiple channels.
 Whenever possible, use bridges, fallen trees, or rocks as crossing points, but be cautious of slippery or loose surfaces.
 Avoid crossing where currents are strong or near ledges.
-If you have to wade through water to cross, then find another spot.
 Anytime you cross a river or stream, unbuckle your backpack and carry it in front of you to prevent being pulled underwater by its weight if you fall.

 In emergency situations, following a river downstream may eventually lead to civilization, as many settlements are built near water sources.

-Coastal regions typically feature tides, cliffs, and sandy beaches.
+Coastal regions typically feature tides, cliffs, and rocky or sandy beaches.
 Do not walk on beaches without footwear, as there may be buried glass or other sharp objects.
 To avoid getting trapped during high tide, be sure to consult tide tables before your trip and keep track of the time.
 See the Weather chapter for help predicting tides.

 Blazes are painted symbols on trees or rocks.
 Typically, they are rectangles, squares, circles, triangles, or crosses.
 In most places, each trail is painted with a different color and/or shape of blaze.